AnttiHaerkoenen/luennot/maantieteen-paivat-2023/variola.md

 ## Variola

-- orthopox virus *Variola major* and *V. minor*
+- Orthopox virus
-- smallpox, la petite vérole, isorokko, smittkoppor
+- Smallpox, la petite vérole, isorokko, smittkoppor
-- one of the deadliest diseases in history
+- One of the deadliest diseases in history
   * 30 % mortality
   * 300 million dead in 20th century
-  * killed 20–30 % of Finnish children in the worst periods
+  * Killed 20–30 % of Finnish children in the worst periods
-- wiped out by vaccination campaign in 1980
+- Wiped out by vaccination campaign in 1980

 ## Vaccination

 - Jennerian vaccination in the late 1700s
-- mandatory vaccination for children in Finland in 1883
+- Mandatory vaccination for children in Finland in 1883
-- smallpox no longer endemic in Finland after 1890s
+- Smallpox no longer endemic in Finland after 1890s

 ## However...

-- widespred vaccine hesitancy
+- Widespred vaccine hesitancy
 - Kuhnean antivaccine movement popular in the 1910s
-- smallpox still endemic in Russia proper
+- Smallpox still endemic in Russia proper

 # Finnish Civil War and Disease